The mission of the SR2c is to pursue sound and reproducible research, support statistical study design, analysis and interpretation, without borders.

 For more information, feel free to contact us at sr2c AT case DOT edu.

 Professor Sun received her Ph.D. in Statistics from Stanford University.
-She is Professor of Statistics at Department of Epidemiology and Biostatistics, Case Western Reserve University.
+She is Professor of Statistics at the Department of Population and Quantitative Health Sciences, formerly the Department of Epidemiology and Biostatistics, Case Western Reserve University.

 She is an elected Fellow of the American Statistical Association (ASA), an elected Fellow of Institute of Mathematical Statistics (IMS), and an elected Member of International Statistical Institute (ISI).

-Jang Ik is pursuing his Ph.D. in modern biostatistics from the department of Epidemiology and Biostatistics at Case Western Reserve University School of Medicine.
-He has a MS in biostatistics from Harvard School of Public Health and has worked as a biostatistician at Channing Lab and TIMI Study in Brigham and Women's Hospital in Boston MA.
-His current research interests are clinical trial data analysis, machine learning, and causal inference.
+Jang Ik is pursuing his Ph.D in modern biostatistics from the department of Epidemiology and Biostatistics at Case Western Reserve University School of Medicine.
+He has an MS in biostatistics from Harvard School of Public Health and has worked as a biostatistician at Channing Lab and TIMI Study in Brigham and Women's Hospital in Boston MA.
+His interest is in developing statistical methods for big and high-demensional data and causal mediation anaysis.

 Katie Pezzot - Battelle Memorial Institute